AltairAndPolaris/SCR-Route-Finder/README.md

 # SCR-Route-Finder

+##WARNING - This website does not contain the informations for the newest version of SCR.
+Support for version 2.3 is planned for late January.

 This is a website built for the game Stepford County Railway on Roblox.
 Contains all stations and routes from SCR 2.2
 The website can be found at https://altairandpolaris.github.io/SCR-Route-Finder/